 - Watch famous sumo wrestlers at their morning training.

-- Take a onsen at Oedo-Onsen-Monogatari, one of Tokyo’s premier natural onsen (hot spring) theme parks.
+- Take an onsen at Oedo-Onsen-Monogatari, one of Tokyo’s premier natural onsen (hot spring) theme parks.

-- Visit a huge farm right in the heart of Tokyo, Mother Farm, which combines a farm, amusement park and zoo!
+- Visit a colossal farm right in the heart of Tokyo, Mother Farm, which combines a farm, amusement park, and zoo!